FundusQ-Net: a Regression Quality Assessment Deep Learning Algorithm for Fundus Images Quality Grading

 Analyzing the quality of a DFI is a fundamentally different task than analyzing the quality of a regular image.
 Raj et al. \cite{Raj2019FundusScope} explained that typical Image Quality Assessment (IQA) methods might not be adequate for Retinal Image Quality Assessment (RIQA) because the statistical properties of DFIs differ vastly from that of natural images.
 This means that field specific methods must be developed.

 RIQA algorithms can be separated into three groups: similarity-based, segmentation-based and ML-based.
 Similarity-based algorithms compare the target image to a set of high quality images.
 Segmentation-based algorithms first extract structures from the target image, and then analyse them according to different parameters.
-DL-based algorithms involve training a ML model on either extracted features from the DFI or the DFI itself.
+ML-based algorithms involve training an ML model on either extracted features from the DFI or the DFI itself.

 Similarity-based and segmentation-based methods are not commonly used nowadays \cite{Raj2019FundusScope}.
 Similarity-based algorithms are not popular because they fail to take into consideration structural information contained in the DFI.
 Segmentation-based algorithms are very rigid, and only function when the fundus has certain characteristics, such as a specific shape, size and location of physiological features within the image.
 Changes to these parameters leads to a reduction in the algorithm's performance \cite{Raj2019FundusScope}.